beauty-wallet/beauty-wallet/howto-build-android.md

-# Building CakeWallet for Android
+# Building BeautyWallet for Android

 ## Requirements and Setup

-The following are the system requirements to build CakeWallet for your Android device.
+The following are the system requirements to build BeautyWallet for your Android device.

 ```
 Ubuntu >= 16.04